-🕳 by John Volan 🖘
+s by John Volan

-In the last issue, I presented an introduction to the Primel metrology (brand mark 1), a coherent, dozenal-metric, day/gravity/water-based system of measurement which I have been developing for a number of years.
+In the last issue, I introduced the Primel metrology (brand mark 1, pronounced "prime"), a coherent, dozenal-metric, day/gravity/water-based system of measurement which I have been developing for a number of years.
 I covered the basic units of mechanics and thermodynamics.
 I also introduced the concepts of "quantitel" unit names, metrology brand prefixes, and "colloquial" unit names.